papadavis47/PAPA/README.md

 ## An App for all Dads/Papas/Fathers

-### Reflect & Increase the Love Shown
+### A Reflection, Journaling & Organizational Tool for Fatherhood

 #### This is a program to make life richer for Dads everywhere.
-It is being made for those with a commitment to their children and their children's lives and development.
+It is being made for the fathers with a commitment to their children and their children's lives and development.
 A place to keep memories and thoughts, goals, and dreams.
 This app is an information hub for interests and activities - but most of all it is a place for thoughts and relections.

 1. Chart your childrens' progress in school with our graphing tool.
 2. Make note of their changing interests